 Photo courtesy of The New York Faerie Festival

-Attention Elfin and Sylvan folk, Wood Sprites and Faerie folk, and all you humans who still believe in magic.
-Get ready to escape from ordinary reality to the rolling hills and wooded hollows of rural Central New York for a nature-loving and family-friendly festival featuring fairies, elves and fantastic creatures!
-Join them for three days of enchanting music and colorful pageantry celebrating nature's wonders and the magic of imagination.
-You’ll be entranced as you walk the paths of the Wattlestone Garden and the Labyrinth, enjoying the play of jugglers, magicians and wandering minstrels, and the art of puppeteers, actors and storytellers.
+Escape the ordinary and venture to the rolling hills and wooded hollows of rural Central New York for a three-day nature-loving and family-friendly festival featuring fairies, elves and fantastic creatures!
+You’ll be entranced as you walk the paths of the Wattlestone Garden and the Labyrinth, enjoying the play of jugglers, magicians and wandering minstrels, and the art of puppeteers, actors, and storytellers.
 With parades, processions and interactive performances throughout the day, opportunities abound to share in the festival’s pomp and pageantry.
-Camping on site is the best way to get the full experience of the land, the performers, and the community of friends.
-Ouaquaga; $20 adults over 16; $10 children 4-15; children under 4 free; $5 parking; save time at the gate by ordering in advance.
+Ouaquaga; Day Pass - $25 adult, $12 child, $1 young child, $5 pet; Weekend Pass - $50 adult, $24 child, $1 young child, $10 pet; Camping Pass - $225 adult, $70 child, $1 young child, $25 pet; save time at the gate by ordering in advance.

 A wine glass stands on a wooden table with a green lawn and tents in the background at the Adirondack Wine & Food Festival